Rivaldo: Cruzeiro

 Rivaldo decided to return to Brazil in early 2004, by appointment of coach Vanderlei Luxemburgo who convinced him to play for the club, becoming Cruzeiro's major signing for the Copa Libertadores.
 However, his time with the team was very short, only eleven games and two goals.
 As reported by CNN, Rivaldo left the club after just two months due to the firing of Luxemburgo, Rivaldo's mentor earlier in his career.
-Rivaldo stated, "When he left, I preferred to leave as well.
+Rivaldo stated: "When he left, I preferred to leave as well.
 It was my decision because I consider Luxemburgo to be a special person."

 Olympiacos

-On 22 July 2004, Rivaldo joined Olympiacos of Superleague Greece.
+On 22 July 2004, Rivaldo joined Olympiacos of Super League Greece.
 During the 2004–05 season he scored some stand out goals, one of them coming in his first derby against Panathinaikos that arguably turned out to be his most famous in an Olympiacos shirt: a bending free kick to send Olympiacos to victory over their eternal rivals.
 Another notable goal by Rivaldo came the following week in Olympiacos's matchday 6 UEFA Champions League group game in England against eventual champions Liverpool where he scored a deft free-kick in front of the Kop and put the Greek giants ahead.
 However Olympiacos were eliminated after Liverpool talisman Steven Gerrard scored with a 25-yard half volley 3 minutes from full-time.
 In the last game of Rivaldo's first season at Olympiacos, the club needed a victory in order to win the Alpha Ethniki championship, with Panathinaikos just one point behind.
 Olympiacos went on to beat Iraklis 0–1 in an away match in Thessaloniki, thanks to Rivaldo's goal, and secured the championship.

 Rivaldo renewed his contract with Olympiacos for a third year, despite now being 34 years old.
 In July 2006, Rivaldo announced that the 2006–07 season with Olympiacos would be his last in Europe, before returning to Brazil.
 However, he quickly changed his decision and decided to stay for another year.
-The 2006–2007 season saw him score 17 goals in 27 Superleague matches.
+The 2006–2007 season saw him score 17 goals in 27 Super League matches.
 Rivaldo scored 43 goals in 81 games for Olympiacos.

 AEK Athens

-Rivaldo was released by Olympiacos after a dispute with the chairman of the club, Sokratis Kokkalis, who decided that he was too old to continue with the club.
+Rivaldo was released by Olympiacos after a dispute with the chairman of the club, Sokratis Kokkalis, who had differences about the contract.
 Later that summer, he signed for Super League club AEK Athens on 29 May 2007.
 His first Super League goal with the Athens' club came through a penalty in their 3–0 win against Panionios.
 Rivaldo had another great season and the team.
 After the winning match against Olympiacos with 4–0, Rivaldo showed his four fingers to the camera.

 Rivaldo had stated his intention to leave Greece if the ruling went in favour of Olympiakos and AEK Athens were not declared champions.
 He stated: "A team that was not good enough to win the title on the pitch does not deserve the trophy."